Base of Japanese cooking

 It is made by boiling soy beans, fermenting them after adding salt water, and pressing out.

-It is dark brown liquid, and has salty taste and fragrant flavor.
+It is dark brown liquid, and has salty taste and mild flavor.

-"Miso" is also one of the most important fermented condiments of
+Miso is also one of the most important seasonings of Japanese cooking.

 It is made by boiling soy beans, fermenting them after adding grain and salt.

-In addition, fish or meat pickled in this miso keeps for a long time and gets enhanced taste.
+In addition, fish or meat pickled in this miso keeps for a long time and gets tasty.

-There are many miso makers around Japan, but they has stronger provinciality than shoyu, so only a few makers are famous around Japan.
+There are many miso makers around Japan, but they has stronger locality than shoyu.

-"Mirin" is a kind of rice wine similar to sake, but it contains 40%-50%
+Mirin is a kind of rice wine similar to sake for cooking.

 It is yellow liquid and tastes sweet.

-Mirin sweetens cooking foods.
-And it is used to add a bright touch to grilled fish or meat, or to erase the fishy smell.
+Mirin is also used to add a bright touch to grilled fish or meat, or to erase the fishy smell.